Bannatyne (company)

-Bannatyne's (full name Bannatyne Fitness Ltd) is a United Kingdom-based chain of health clubs founded by Scottish businessman Duncan Bannatyne.
+Bannatyne Fitness Limited, trading as Bannatyne, is a United Kingdom-based chain of health clubs founded by Scottish businessman Duncan Bannatyne.

 History

 The Bannatyne Health Clubs chain began in 1997 with the first club built in Ingleby Barwick, North Yorkshire.

 It was reported in March 2016 that the company was planning a £300m float, listing on AIM.
 However, this proposed float was pulled in May 2016 due to unspecified "regulatory scrutiny" of the move.

 Personnel

 In 2016, Justin Musgrove, formerly the Managing Director, took on the role of Chief Executive Officer, Ken Campling was appointed as Chief Financial Officer and Board Director and Anthony Elliott as Director of Operations.

 Portfolio

-As of May 2016, Bannatyne's has 66 gyms, 37 spas and five hotels across the UK and plans to add a further 16 spas to existing health clubs this year.
-Bannatyne's spent £7.5m last year revamping 29 of its health clubs and the remaining 37 gyms will be refitted this year after sales grew by 7% at the refurbished clubs.
-The company also bought Clarice House and Xpect Leisure last year, growing its membership by 14% over the year to 186,456.
+As of December 2023, Bannatyne has 69 health clubs, 45 spas and three hotels across the UK.

-On 9 August 2006, Bannatyne Fitness Ltd acquired the LivingWell Premier Health club chain from the Hilton Hotel UK Group, taking the Bannatynes Health club chain to 62 locations.
-At the end of 2015/beginning of 2016, The Bannatyne Group acquired 4 more health clubs taking its total to 66 across the UK, boasting 195,000 current members.
+On 9 August 2006, Bannatyne Fitness Ltd acquired the LivingWell Premier Health club chain from the Hilton Hotel UK Group.
+The company also bought Clarice House and Xpect Leisure in 2015, growing its membership by 14% over the year to 186,456.